 To help reduce dependency on conventional cotton, we’re committed to working with a more diverse range of materials.
 That’s why our denim is made using a unique blend and construction that’s not currently available on the market.

 RAIN-FED HEMP DENIM—PANhemp™

-Made using the wonder plant hemp, organic cotton, natural Indigo dye and peppermint oil (PPRMINT™), this denim material blend is entirely plant-based.
+Made using the wonder plant hemp, cotton grown with pesticides, natural Indigo dye and peppermint oil (PPRMINT™), this denim material blend is entirely plant-based.
 Hemp grows well without pesticides, additional watering and yields 3x more fiber than cotton per acre.

 - Hemp is 4x stronger than cotton, meaning the fabric is less prone to weaken when washed

 - It only needs rain to grow, consuming only 1/10th of water compared to conventional cotton

 - Fleece lining: Our Sherpa Jacket is lined with a cozy sherpa fleece made from wool and Tencel.
 The sleeves are insulated with kapok plant fiber.